 The waterways are rich in lush vegetation and wildlife, but as long as you respect your surroundings and the environment you’ll have nothing to worry about.
 We're asking everyone who visits our canals and rivers to Share the Space and:

 Yes, as long as you have permission from the local angling club or a Waterways Wanderer permit as well as a current rod licence from the Environment Agency.
 Plus, you do it within season.
 In England and Wales you can fish generally at any time on most canals and on a river any time except close season, which is mid-March to mid-June.

 Anywhere along the towpath, with very few exceptions.
 Mooring is free of charge on most canals and rivers; although you may have to pay a small fee on rivers where the banks are privately owned, or at quays and harbours.

-Hire bases will have parking facilities where you can leave your car for the week.
+Hire companies will have parking facilities where you can leave your car for the week.
 If you are arriving by train, your canal holiday operator can tell you how to find the base, and can often arrange a taxi for you.

-Last date edited: 21 January 2019
+Last date edited: 19 June 2019